kencue/cpsc449-wordle-backend/README.md

 ```
 ***Note: This project uses the hostname `tuffix-vm`.***

-3. Copy the VHost file in `/share` to `/etc/nginx/sites-enabled` then restart nginx
+3. From the project's directory, copy the VHost file in `/share` to `/etc/nginx/sites-enabled` then restart nginx
 ```
 $ sudo cp share/wordle /etc/nginx/sites-enabled/wordle
 $ sudo service nginx restart